Emotional effects

 Speak to your GP if:

-you have experienced symptoms of depression every day, or most days, in the past 2 weeks.
+• you have had symptoms of depression every day, or most days, in the past 2 weeks.

 Post-traumatic stress symptoms or disorder